ms2data/ms2-quick-start/README.md

 No matter how your team works — in notebooks, apps, dashboards, or chat — MS2 ensures you're always working from the same semantic foundation, built on open standards and ready for the future.

+In this Quick Start, we'll focus on a familiar and powerful core workflow: a **data modeler** defines trusted business logic in VS Code using our AI Copilot, and a **data analyst** explores and extends those definitions using Malloy's no-code Explorer query builder.
+This mirrors the proven modeler → analyst workflow popularized by tools like DBT and Looker — now reimagined for the AI era, and freed from closed systems.

 ---

 <br>

 # Semantic Modeling Workflow

 MS2 helps you create, govern, and use semantic models of your business data — quickly and at scale.
-In this section, you'll:
+In this section, you'll use MS2's VS Code extension to:

-1. Build a semantic model using the MS2 AI Copilot
+1. **Build a semantic model** using the MS2 AI Copilot
-2. Analyze data using Malloy notebooks
+2. **Create a view** to validate and iterate on your model
-3. Publish your models and analyses to the MS2 service
+3. **Publish your work** to the MS2 service for broader use

-## Step 1: Build a Semantic Model with AI Copilot

-At the core of MS2 is the **semantic model**—a governed, versioned interface that defines how your data should be understood and used.
-Think of it as a **semantic API**: it captures not just structure, but business meaning.
-You'll use the **MS2 AI Copilot in VS Code** to generate your first model using existing catalog metadata, query logs, and the structure of your data warehouse.
+## Step 0: Get Set Up

+Before you can build a semantic model, you'll need to set up your environment.

 #### Prerequisites